 We are prepared to consolidate your family assets and simplify its overall administration.
 We prepare families for the intergenerational transfer of assets or provide thorough preparations for the transfer.

-The RSM TACOMA Family Office is a subsidiary of RSM TACOMA, a leading consultancy firm providing comprehensive services in respect of mergers and acquisitions, taxes, accounting and payroll consultancy, valuation, management consulting and trust services for more than 20 years.
-Since 2011, RSM TACOMA has been a member of the world’s largest network of advisory firms RSM International.
+The RSM CZ Family Office is a subsidiary of RSM CZ, a leading consultancy firm providing comprehensive services in respect of mergers and acquisitions, taxes, accounting and payroll consultancy, valuation, management consulting and trust services for more than 20 years.
+Since 2011, RSM CZ has been a member of the world’s largest network of advisory firms RSM International.

 The primary objective of the Family Office is to care for a family.
 The care is based on a holistic approach.

 Family Offices primarily focus on the management and comprehensive administration of a family’s wealth, create tools that allow the family to efficiently protect and develop its assets, help plan individual key activities, provide tax, accounting and legal advice, assist with property management, plan philanthropic and similar activities.

 Until recently, Family Office services have not been in great demand in the CEE region as it takes many years for a necessary environment to develop.
 However, today, the founders of family businesses gradually find themselves in a situation when they plan their retirement and must seriously consider issues such as asset consolidation, management simplification, setting up adequate tax regimes, as well as one of the most difficult decisions – choosing a suitable form and method of transferring the assets to the next generation.

 The role of the Family Office is to be an active partner and a co-organiser of this process.

 Developed markets distinguish between a single-family office and a multi-family office.
 The difference is obvious.
 In the first case, all services are directed at one family, while in the other case, several families are serviced by the Family Office, which provides greater efficiencies by spreading the costs for the services across more than one family.